carlisia/carlisia/2022/may/05-16-week-log.md

-# Log week of May 16th
+# log week of May 16th

 ## 📝 Planning
 - ✅ review [[05-09-week-log]]